To content

 In a DFG research unit, several scientists work together for up to eight (4+4) years on projects that jointly address an overarching issue.
 The close cooperation strengthens collaborations and enables complex and innovative topics to be addressed that go far beyond individual funding.
 The format requires good networking of the participants in advance as well as long-term and strategic planning.

-Research units are usually composed of a single-digit number of subprojects united by an overarching topic.
-The application procedure is two-stage and the review is carried out by the DFG Review Boards.
-The review criteria for the subprojects are based on a DFG grant, but in addition the overall scientific concept must be convincing.
+Research groups are usually made up of a single-digit number of sub-projects that are united by an overarching topic.
+The application procedure is a two-stage process and the review is carried out by the DFG review boards.
+The review criteria are based on a DFG grant, but the overall scientific concept must also be convincing.

 Representation of the group